-

 The best thing that an MBA in Ireland can offer is that most courses are just one year long.
 This way, you save money and time, and soon you can start working.
 Also, since class size is usually small, you get more attention from teachers and have better opportunities to ask questions and learn deeply.
 Ireland also offers a very diverse student community.
 You get to meet many people from different countries and understand global business ideas.

-Another best thing is the connection with the university and
+Another best thing is

-top companies.
-Most international firms based in Ireland are in industries like
+based in Ireland are in industries like technology, finance, pharmaceuticals,

-technology, finance, pharmaceuticals, and management consulting.
-They open a
+and management consulting.
+They open a lot of opportunities during or outside

-networking, or job searches.
-This MBA education in Ireland is pretty
+of MBA study for internships, networking, or job searches.
+This MBA education

-Considering the admission to an MBA in Ireland, the main
+admission to an MBA in Ireland, the main focus is given to three areas: past

-focus is given to three areas: past studies, work experience, and capability in
+studies, work experience, and capability in the English language.
+Some colleges

-the English language.
-Some colleges may require the GMAT or GRE test scores,
+may require the GMAT or GRE test scores, but not necessarily every college.

 Most universities would want you to have a good Bachelor's degree, that is, normally 55-60% marks or above from a recognized college in the case of Indian students.
 That's important, but your work experience counts.